ksator/machine_learning_with_HealthBot/README.md

 ## lab management IP addresses

 Here are the management ip addresses I am using in my scripts.
-If you are using other ip addresses, you need to update the automation content to use your ip addresses
+If you are using other ip addresses, you need to update the file [inventory.yml](inventory.yml) to use your ip addresses

 You can use less Junos devices if you want